 - Loss of any leadership position in athletic activities for the remainder of the student's high school career. - The student will forfeit 100% of their current or next activity and/or performance and driving privileges will be suspended for 60 days.
-The building administrator may, in his or her sole discretion, waive up to 50% (i.e., the student will forfeit only 50% of the activity/performance and driving suspension can be reduced to 30 days.) of the student's suspension in their next activity and/or performance if the student participates in an alcohol and/or other drug assessment and follow recommendations of the assessor.
+The building administrator may waive up to 50% (i.e., the student will forfeit only 50% of the activity/performance and driving suspension can be reduced to 30 days.) of the student's suspension in their next activity and/or performance if the student completes an alcohol and/or other drug assessment and follow recommendations of the assessor.
 The assessment must be conducted by a certified chemical dependency professional.